Queer movie classic: Stranger by the Lake

 Released in 2013, Stranger by the Lake – L’Inconnu du lac – is an extraordinary movie on a number of levels.

-A French-language production, written and directed by Alain Guiraudie, the film tells the story of Franck (Pierre Deladonchamps) who frequents a gay beach and cruising area near a lake (shot at Lake of Sainte-Croix in Provence).
+A French-language production, written and directed by Alain Guiraudie, the film tells the story of Franck (Pierre Deladonchamps) who frequents a gay beach and cruising area near a lake.
+The film was shot at Lake of Sainte-Croix in Provence.

 Franck meets Michel (Christophe Paou) and they quickly begin a passionate affair that is restricted to their encounters at the lake.

 The story takes a dark turn when someone at the lake is murdered.

 Franck is torn between fear and desire as things begin to spiral out of control.

 Guiraudie won the Best Director award at the 2013 Cannes Film Festival for this film, and it is impressive work.